The White Dragon of the English

-Nennius in his “Historia Brittonvm” (9th Century,) relates that the Brythons (ancient Britons) used the Red Dragon as their symbol while fighting the Anglo-Saxons, some of whom used a White Dragon.
-This parallels the legend of “Llud a Llefelys.”
-In this legend, Myrddin (Merlin) manages to drug the two fighting dragons (one Red, the other White) who are terrorising Britain.
-In the end Myrddin tells the King that the two dragons are fated to share the same land and will have to learn to cooperate and live with one another although they will be in opposition to each other.
-Allegorically, this reflected the medieval situation in Britain as well as in present day.
+Nennius in his “Historia Brittonvm” (9th Century,) associates that the Brythons (old Britons) utilized the Red Dragon as their icon while battling the Anglo-Saxons, some of whom used a White Dragon.
+In this tale, Myrddin (Merlin) takes care of to drug the two fighting dragons (one Red, the other White) who are terrorising Britain.

-The Saxon army of Harold Godwinson (Harold II) flew a standard of a White Dragon, which was probably like a windsock.
-This may explain why the White Dragon of the English only has two legs as they would have been used as part of the attachment to the banner pole.
-A rear set of legs would have been superfluous.
-The Bayeux Tapestry shows the White Dragon as Reddish in colour but this is possibly because the makers of the tapestry possibly wanted to define it.
-The Saxons flew the White Dragon in 1066 at the Battle of Stamford Bridge and the Battle of Hastings.
+The Bayeux Tapestry reveals the White Dragon as Reddish in colour but this is possibly since the manufacturers of the Tapestry potentially desired to define it.
+The Saxons flew the White Dragon in 1066 at the Battle of Stamford Bridge and also the Battle of Hastings.

-When reconstructing the Sutton Hoo helmet the first an most obvious feature was the White Dragon design which form the nose piece is the most evocative piece found at the famous Sutton Hoo burial mound.
-Dating from around 625 AD it is based on a Roman Parade helmet and is similar to the helmets known from the Viking Vendel culture based in Sweden.
-It demonstrates how the original English peoples were of a mix of ethnic influences from Germany, Sweden, and Denmark.
-It probably belonged to Raedwald King of the East Angles from around 600 AD to 624 AD.
-He had strong ties with Sweden.
-The helmet is kept in the British museum and is a haunting piece to look at up close.
-The head, tail and wings are clear to see on the front of the helmet and form a protective cross.
+When reconstructing the Sutton Hoo helmet the first an most evident feature was the White Dragon design which develop the nose item is the most evocative piece discovered at the famous Sutton Hoo interment pile.
+Dating from around 625 AD it is based on a Roman Parade helmet as well as resembles the safety helmets known from the Viking Vendel culture based in Sweden.
+It demonstrates how the original English individuals were of a mix of ethnic influences from Germany, Sweden, and also Denmark.
+It most likely belonged to Raedwald King of the East Angles from around 600 AD to 624 AD.
+He had solid ties with Sweden.
+The headgear is maintained in the British museum as well as is a haunting piece to take a look at up close.
+The head, tail and also wings are clear to see on the front of the helmet and also form a protective cross.

-In early medieval art, the dragon is represented as a winged serpent, or worm.
-How did the winged fire breathing serpent enter the world view of the early Northern world?
+In very early medieval art, the dragon is represented as a winged snake, or worm.
+How did the winged fire breathing snake get in the world view of the very early Northern globe?
 The answer is found in the famous Viking Saga Beowulf.
-The vivid description of the dragon as a worm, coming out only at night when it is seen blazing through night skies cloaked in flame, and doomed to seek out hoards in the ground perfectly describes meteor strikes and shooting stars.
-It is a frightful, yet reasonable, interpretation of natural phenomenon.
-They saw a serpent breathing flame flying across the night sky.
-If it was flying, it clearly had wings.
-Rarely, a daytime meteor strike was visible, and word of its appearance would make the rounds.
-Any time a meteor strike was tracked to ground, and the result of its fiery impact into soft ground was investigated, it would seem that the dragon had buried itself deep underground.
+The vibrant summary of the dragon as a worm, appearing only at night when it is seen blazing via night skies cloaked in flame, and destined look for hoards in the ground flawlessly defines meteor strikes as well as shooting celebrities.
+It is a terrible, yet practical, interpretation of natural sensation.
+They saw a snake breathing flame flying throughout the evening sky.
+It plainly had wings if it was flying.
+Hardly ever, a daytime meteor strike was visible, and also word of its appearance would certainly make the rounds.
+At any time a meteor strike was tracked to ground, and the outcome of its fiery effect right into soft ground was checked out, presumably that the dragon had actually hidden itself deep underground.
 The Danish buried treasure underground.
-The dragons must do the same.
-They come to ground to bury treasure hoards deep in the earth.
-They do not seem to return to the surface, since none are ever seen emerging from their pits.
-They must stand guard over their hoard, deep underground, in these unseen lairs.
-Any man who entered such an underworld would have to do battle royal to steal the dragon’s treasure.
-This traditional view of a relationship with serpents, griffin, worms and dragons was carried from Scandinavia and ultimately to England.
-It is the reason why the English share so much mythology with the Nordic Vikings.
+The dragons should do the very same.
+They come to ground to bury treasure heaps deep in the earth.
+They do not seem to go back to the surface area, considering that none are ever before seen emerging from their pits.
+They should stand guard over their heap, deep underground, in these undetected lairs.
+Any kind of guy who got in such an underworld would have to come to blows royal to swipe the dragon’s prize.
+This conventional sight of a connection with snakes, griffin, worms as well as dragons was brought from Scandinavia as well as inevitably to England.
+It is the reason that The English share so much folklore with the Nordic Vikings.

 The Saxon War Song